-d) Classification of Other comprehensive income/(loss) within the Company's equity
+d) Classification of Other comprehensive income within the Company's equity

-The Company classifies and directly accumulates the translation differences generated by its retained earnings/(accumulated losses) at the beginning and for the year in the Retained earnings/(accumulated losses) account, within Equity.
+The Company classifies and directly accumulates the translation differences (at the beginning and for the year) in the Retained earnings/accumulated losses account, within equity.

 As a result of applying this policy, the translation from functional currency to a different presentation currency does not modify the way in which the underlying items are measured; thus, the amounts of both income/loss and capital are maintained in the functional currency in which they are generated.